 A: As a private university, Stanford requires permission to film on campus in order to minimize disruption, support student privacy, and protect iconic landmarks from marketing use by other organizations.
 Commercial organizations may not film on Stanford’s campus.
 Photos for personal use by individuals are generally allowed.
 For more information, see ucomm.stanford.edu/policies/photo-film-policy.html.

-Q: Are there restrictions around using Stanford’s name on social media?
+Q: Are there restrictions around using Stanford’s name for non-Stanford use on social media?